College Faculty: Vocal Arts: Related Studies in Vocal Arts: German Diction & German Vocal Literature

 Nils Neubert holds degrees from the Juilliard School (BM), Teachers College, Columbia University (MA), and the CUNY Graduate Center (DMA).
-He also trained at the Internationale Sommerakademie Mozarteum, Bel Canto at Caramoor, the Scuola Leonardo Da Vinci, the UMass Amherst Arts Extension Service, the FernUniversität Hagen, and the Harvard Extension School and is an alumnus of the Walnut Hill School for the Arts and the Boston University Tanglewood Institute.
-He is a student of Dr. Robert C. White, Jr., and is married to pianist Yuri Kim.
+He also trained at the Internationale Sommerakademie Mozarteum, Bel Canto at Caramoor, the Scuola Leonardo Da Vinci, the UMass Amherst Arts Extension Service, the FernUniversität Hagen, and the Harvard Extension School, and is an alumnus of the Walnut Hill School for the Arts and the Boston University Tanglewood Institute.
+He is a student of Dr. Robert C. White, Jr., and resides in New York City with his wife, pianist Yuri Kim.

 Email This Page